 If the plant’s tag says, “Water steadily or evenly,” then water whenever the surface of the soil is dry to the touch.

-If the tag says, “Water moderately,” allow the top inch or so to dry out between waterings.
-One note: Don’t overwater.
-It’s as liable to kill a plant as underwatering.
+If the tag says, “Water moderately,” allow the top inch or so to dry out between watering.
+One note: Don’t over water.
+It’s as liable to kill a plant as under-watering.

 Thoroughly saturate the soil until water comes out the bottom of the pot.
 (If the water is not reabsorbed within a day or so, empty out the saucer.)
 When you can, take plants to a sink or a tub and give them a soaking; most plants love this.
 (African violets are an exception.)